+Critical Path

-Critical Path You can establish the timeline for closure on a Gantt chart so that
+You can establish the timeline for closure on a Gantt chart so that everyone is clear what needs to be done and by when

 Program team members often leave before program closure to start a new job.
 This can sometimes result in a program team being overwhelmed with work.
 Experienced Program Managers will have already thought about this - planning ahead for this scenario in Risk Registers and having early conversations with the program team about this circumstance.
 The Program Manager may offer assistance to team members in transitioning to other positions in an effort to get them to fully complete the program.